 National currency of Uzbekistan is sum (also som, soum).
 The ISO 4217 currency code is UZS.
 One Uzbek sum is one hundred tiyin.
 The first banknotes were issued by the State Bank of Uzbekistan in 1993.
-All of the denominations share the same designs: the Coat of arms of Uzbekistan on the front and the Medressa on Reghistan Square in Samarkand.
+All of the denominations share the same designs: the Coat of arms of Uzbekistan on the front and the Medressa on Registan Square in Samarkand.
 The second and current series, issued by the Central Bank of the Republic of Uzberkistan, were released in 1994 in denominations of 1, 3, 5, 10, 25, 50 and 100 som.
-A 200 som banknote was issued in 1997, the 500 som in 1999, the 1000 som in 2001 and the 5000 som banknote was issued on July 1, 2013.
+A 200 som banknote was issued in 1997, the 500 som in 1999, the 1000 som in 2001, the 5000 som in 2013 and the 10000 banknote was issued in 2017.

 |Image||Value||Description||Date of printing|